ozi121/Cyclystic-Project/README.md

 getwd()

 **My analysis will be using all the data collected in 2022.
-I read them into R using the 'readr' package that had been earlier loaded**
+I read them into R using the >readr package that had been earlier loaded**

 jan22 <- read_csv ("202201-divvy-tripdata.csv", show_col_types = FALSE)